iraana/CSD215_dev_journal/class-in-project.md

 <img width="819" height="600" alt="image" src="https://github.com/user-attachments/assets/4dbe2193-05c1-486a-941a-bed5a046b3b9" />

+---

 26.11.25
 - If onDelete null, we don't show the button in the edit form.
 - Category category in Product record for referencing category of product.
+- then add helper function in record to get supplier name
+- in product repository update query to have Supplier/Category object.
+- In ProductEditView we need to add select Supplier
+- Add list of Categories/Suppliers for choosing ( need id, name, list)
+- Create choiceBox -> example in EditView.
 -